The Best Pressure Washer of 2020

 Best Bang for the Buck

 The SunJoe SPX3000 is one of the least expensive models in our review.
-Although it doesn't break the bank, it still offers a high degree of performance when compared to what many of the competitors are offering, earning it a Best Buy Award.
+Although it doesn't break the bank, it still offers a high degree of performance when compared to what many of the competitors offer.
 It registers higher cleaning units than several models that cost much more, and we find that it performs well.
 The SunJoe offers some conveniences that others haven't thought of such as keeping the garden and high-pressure hose nozzles higher on the machine to be sure that they're easily accessible and you don't end up on your hands and knees on a wet driveway when it comes time to pack up shop.
 The SPX3000 is one of the easiest on the ears — it's silent until the trigger is pulled, even when it's spraying it's much quieter than the majority of models on the market.

 There are few ways in which the SunJoe is lacking.
 For one, it is one of the only models in our review that requires tools for assembly.
 When it comes to power, the SPX3000 falls a bit short.
 If you're looking for a machine for heavy-duty or professional use, this is not the best option.
 This model is a bit on the loud side for an electric pressure washer, but it's still much quieter than a gasoline engine.